• Skip to main content

 • Pour the buttermilk mixture into the bowl with the cornmeal mixture and mix together with a silicone spatula until just combined, or no more dry cornmeal and flour are visible.
 Lastly, fold in the chopped onions with the spatula.

-• Using a tablespoon-sized cookie scoop or two tablespoons, drop balls of batter into the hot oil.
+• Using a tablespoon size cookie scoop or two tablespoons, drop balls of batter into the hot oil.
 Fry the hushpuppies in batches, about 6-7 at a time.
+I like to use my 1.5 tablespoon cookie scoop and fill it about ⅔ full with batter.
 Cook the hushpuppies until they are golden brown on all sides and float in the oil.
 This only takes about 2-3 minutes.

 • Use a slotted spoon to transfer the hush puppies from the oil to a paper towel-lined plate.
 Allow hushpuppies to cool enough to handle and enjoy!